dahyoh/100DaysOfCloud/Journey/003/Readme.md

 ## ☁️ Cloud Outcome

-✍️ (Result) I understood all parts of the cloud and other part of the cloud as an infrastructure, software and platform.
+✍️ (Result) I understood all basic concepts of the cloud and other part of the cloud as an infrastructure, software and platform.

 ## Next Steps